-I had a lot of patients throughout my shift with tons of questions, and being in the world of recreational already, I was in a good position to give an idea of what was in store for California residents when they become recreational in 2018.
+I had a lot of patients throughout my shift with lots of questions, and being in the world of recreational already, I was in a good position to give an idea of what was in store for California residents when they become recreational in 2018.
 The world of cannabis is quickly changing, and the west coast is about to experience MMJ in an entirely new way.
 This is where the importance of the Emerald Cup really comes into play.

+After my work shifts, I was out, joints in hand, to catch as many sounds as I could.
 Unfortunately we missed Chali 2na and The House of Vibe, but we caught the tail end of Pimps of Joytime – a soulful and funky 5 piece.
 The singers harmonizing was perfection to our ears.
 We decided to take a gander back to the Prop 215 lounge to check out the next round of vendors and medicinal available.
 There were so many booths that it would be impossible to try them all, but we’d be damned if we didn’t give it our best try, right?

 Now that we knew what to expect from the grounds, we paced ourselves after our shifts to ensure we’d make it to all of the music tonight.
 After giving a spectacular sunrise set at Burning Man this year, we were super eager to see Bob Moses again.
 They played lots of their sensual, almost Nine Inch Nails reminiscent tracks, while gritty visuals spun behind the band.
 They did not disappoint – if anything the band had gleaned their skills even further.
 Diving into hits like ‘All I Want’, ‘Tearing Me Up’, and ‘Grace’, it was the best performance I’d seen from them yet.